 Stephen M. Sill has been Vice President, Treasurer and Chief Financial Officer of the Company since 2002.
 From 1997 to 2002, Mr. Sill was Vice President and Controller of the Company.
 From 1994 to 1997, Mr. Sill was Vice President and Controller of Security National Life Insurance Company.
 From 1989 to 1993, he was Controller of Flying J. Inc. From 1978 to 1989, Mr. Sill was Senior Vice President and Controller of Surety Life Insurance Company.
 From 1975 to 1978, he was Vice President and Controller of Sambo's Restaurant, Inc. From 1974 to 1975, Mr. Sill was Director of Reporting for Northwest Pipeline Corporation.
 From 1970 to 1974, he was an auditor with Arthur Andersen & Co.
 Mr. Sill is a past president and a former director of the Insurance Accounting and Systems Association, a national association of over 1,300 insurance companies and associate members.
 In addition, Mr. Sill is a certified public accountant and a member of the Utah Association of CPA's and the American Institute of CPA's.
+Mr. Sill holds a B.S. degree in Accounting from Weber State University.

 Christie Q. Overbaugh has been Senior Vice President of Internal Operations of the Company since June 2006, and a Vice President of the Company from 1998 to June 2006.
 Ms. Overbaugh has also served as Vice President of Underwriting for Security National Life Insurance Company since 1998.
 From 1986 to 1991, she was Chief Underwriter for Investors Equity Life Insurance Company of Hawaii and Security National Life Insurance Company.
 From 1990 to 1991, Ms. Overbaugh was President of the Utah Home Office Underwriters Association.
-Ms. Overbaugh is currently a member of the Utah Home Office Underwriters Association and an Associate Member of LOMA (Life Office Management Association).
+Ms. Overbaugh is currently a member of the Utah Home Office Underwriters Association.

 Jeffrey R. Stephens was appointed General Counsel and Corporate Secretary of the Company in December 2008.
 Mr. Stephens had served as General Counsel for the Company from November 2006 to December 2008.
 He was in private practice from 1981 to 2006 in the states of Washington and Utah.
 Mr. Stephens is a member of the Utah State Bar and the Washington State Bar Association.
+Mr. Stephens holds a B.A. degree in Geography from the University of Utah and received his law degree from Brigham Young University.